 *This post may contain affiliate links.
 Read my disclaimer here.

 This Szechuan chicken stir fry hits the spot whenever I’m craving heat.
-The silky chicken pieces and vibrant veggies are a healthy combination that’s packed with flavor.
+The silky chicken pieces and vibrant veggies are a flavor packed combination.
 Ready in 25 minutes from start to finish!

 I love Szechuan food.

 It wasn’t until I lived in Taipei that I truly discovered Szechuan food.
 To me, it’s so much more flavorful than Cantonese food because they don’t hold back on spices.
 If you ask me what my favorite cuisine is, I will say that Szechuan isn’t too far behind Japanese.
 Every bite is a flavor bomb of exotic flavors I can’t stop eating.

 Not only do I love the flavor profile, I’m also all over the texture of their chicken which is why I thought of sharing this Szechuan chicken recipe with you.

 Today, I’m going to show you how to achieve the velvety texture that makes Chinese food so irresistible.

 Szechuan chicken is a spicy chicken stir fry that hails from China’s Sichuan province.
 It’s very similar to Hunan chicken in that they are both stir fries, contain vegetables and use the same chicken preparation.
 The main difference is the amount of heat that’s infused into the dish – Szechuan chicken is less spicy than the Hunan version.

 This recipe is less spicy 🌶 than the original Szechuan chicken 🌶

 Because I have a low tolerance for Sichuan peppercorns and dried chilies – I love spicy food but up to a certain point – I omitted them from the dish and used spicy chili crisp instead.